gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 These caches are updated in scheduled pipelines by `update-gems-cache` and `update-trigger-package-cache` jobs respectively, when the `CACHE_UPDATE` exists.

-### `dependency_update`

-This job makes use of Dependencies.io to automatically check for version updates of various components that we include in our package and open merge request against [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab) if an update is found.

-This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab), on scheduled pipelines when `DEPS_PIPELINE` variable exists.

-### `dependencies_io_check`

-This job automatically triggers a e2e:test-on-omnibus pipeline in [QA mirror](https://gitlab.com/gitlab-org/build/omnibus-gitlab-mirror), (similar to `Trigger:ce-package` job), when a merge request is made by `dependency_update` job.

-This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab) when the branch name starts with
-`deps` (this is the format that `dependency_update` job uses for merge requests)

 ### `valdiate_packer_changes`

 This job checks if the packer configuration files: `https://dev.gitlab.org/gitlab/omnibus-gitlab/-/tree/master/support/packer` are valid or not.